cran/rmoo/README.md

 A Non-Dominated Sorting based Multi-Objective Optimization package, built upon the [‘GA’ package](https://CRAN.R-project.org/package=GA).

-‘rmoo’ provides a complete and flexible framework for optimizing multiple supplied objectives.
+`rmoo` provides a complete, flexible and modular framework for optimizing multiple supplied objectives.
 You will have at your disposal a wide range of configuration options for the NSGA, NSGA-II and NSGA-III algorithms, as well as representation of real numbers, permutations and binaries.